Skip to main content

 "This level of opacity is unacceptable.
 Vague entries like 'investigation' or a period provide no meaningful oversight and violate the spirit of transparency and democracy.
 This kind of documentation undermines any public trust or accountability."

 Note: Grafton Police Department did not appear in the Wisconsin Examiner's analysis, suggesting either lower usage or that Grafton's audit data was not accessible through the public records request methods used.
-No Ozaukee County agencies appear to have enabled Flock's transparency portal.
+Grafton's own portal reports 36 searches in the 30 days ending August 7, 2026, which is consistent with low usage.